 If you are a victim of a crime you should contact the Gardaí.
 The emergency services telephone number is 999 or 112.
 In less urgent situations you should contact your local Garda station.
-There is more information about reporting a crime to the Gardaí in our document Victims of crime and the Garda Síochána.
+There is more information about reporting a crime to the Gardaí in our document on reporting a crime.

 Under the Data Protection Acts you have the right to be told whether the Gardaí have any information held on file about you.
 You also have a right to a copy of that information.

 If, however, the Gardaí are holding information about you and giving the information to you would be likely to prejudice the prevention, detection and investigation of crime or the apprehension or prosecution of offenders, you will not be given access to this information.

 You can read more about access to Garda records here.